Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A melee T-Doll armed with a langes Messer (5a), and the protagonist of the Sojourners of the Glass Island time-limited event.
+A melee T-Doll armed with a langes Messer (5a), and the protagonist of the Sojourners of the Glass Island event.
 As the leader of a wandering commune of destitute Dolls somewhere between Otrokovice and Zlín in the contaminated zone, Ullrid was faced with the threat of her commune slowly running out of supplies, until they discover an abandoned thermoelectric power plant infested by ELIDs and containing all the necessities required for their survival.
 To the insistence of Ullrid, all decisions made by the commune are held to a democratic vote, however the abstention of many Dolls and their unwillingness to embark on a risky expedition to obtain supplies from the power plant creates constant conflict between Ullrid and the other commune members.
 After a narrow vote, the commune explores the power plant, discovering a large quantity of agricultural supplies and equipment, eventually concluding that the plant was originally intended as an experimental facility for growing plants within the contaminated zone, and that the ELIDs were being attracted to the plant by the cooling towers emitting Collapse radiation.
 They are attacked by defence automatons and a mysterious Doll guarding the experimental facility, causing significant casualties to the commune.
 After disabling the cooling towers and dispatching the hostile Doll, the commune decides to settle at the power plant.